Monadnock Music

 Jesse Irons

-Jesse Irons - violin
+Jesse Irons, violin

 Jesse Irons is an imaginative violinist and orchestral leader, celebrated for his “strongly committed and highly polished” performances.
 As Assistant Concertmaster of Boston Baroque and co-leader of the acclaimed chamber orchestra A Far Cry, Jesse brings a deep commitment to musical storytelling, shaping programs that captivate audiences and challenge expectations.
 He is a core member of The Musicians of the Old Post Road and collaborates regularly with the Boston Early Music Festival, the Handel & Haydn Society, Sarasa, and Newton Baroque.